SO LONG, FAREWELL...

 But once I took a listen, I had to hand it to Babysista.
 Jazmine Sullivan, to use an overused cliche, is da TRUTH!
 Straight vocals, no synthesized chasers.
 She first came to the spotlight as a youngster on the Apollo Kids Amateur Hour.
 She brought down the house with "Accept What God Allows."
 Check it out...

-failed deals and disappoints that any young artist has to overcome on their way to widespread exposure.
+Of course, she went through all the failed deals and disappoints that any young artist has to overcome on their way to widespread exposure.
 But this time, I think she's really about to blow up since they are playin her single, "I Need You Bad," on the radio from New York to New Orleans.

 And that isn't even her best work.
 Check out "I'm In Love With Another Man," "Round Midnight," "Resentment," "Make You Stay," and her versions of Andre 3000's "Prototype" and Marvin Gaye's "What's Going On."
 Fiyah!
 I'll leave ya'll with some video of her playin around in the studio.
 Loves it!